 If you’re using Event Tickets with The Events Calendar, you’ll want to make sure to review our guide to The Events Calendar’s settings.
 If you’re not using TEC, be sure to read the section below on stand alone Tickets settings.

 Under the ticket settings heading, you can choose which parts of your site can be used with tickets.
 Tickets can be used on any Custom Post Type.
 You’ll see Post and Page as two of your options.
 Depending on what other plugins you have active, you may also see Event and/or Product.
-Check with options you want to use with Tickets and save your settings.
+Check which options you want to use with Tickets and save your settings.
 You’ll now see a Tickets meta box available on those post types.

 With Event Tickets 4.2, we added the ability for the site admin to require that visitors log in before responding to an RSVP.
 By checking the box, you’ll add an extra step to the RSVP process which asks users to log into your site before an RSVP is confirmed.
 All site visitors will be able to see that an event has RSVPs, but only authenticated site users can submit an RSVP response.